Open-source agent firewall

 Cross-Transport DLP

 The same DLP engine scans URLs, headers, request bodies, WebSocket frames, and MCP tool arguments.
 Cross-request detection catches secrets split across multiple requests and slow-drip exfiltration via cumulative entropy tracking.
+See the AI agent DLP guide for the full threat model.

 Encoded Payload Handling